kndang/Cybersecurity-Portfolio/Android-Farkle/README.md

 ## 🎲 Assets

-All dice images used in this project were created by me and are free to use within this project.
-Please contact me if you'd like to use them elsewhere.
+All dice images used in this project were created by me.
+They are free to use within this project.
+If you'd like to use them elsewhere, please contact me for permission.